-Spent fuel management activities that continue to be performed in Italy are the storage in pools and the transportation to reprocessing facilities located abroad.
-As indicated in Section D, the spent fuel still present on the national territory is stored in the pools of the individual facilities and partly in a specifically devoted wet storage facility.
-It is expected that by 2015 all the existing fuel, with the exception of the Elk River spent fuel will be transferred abroad.
+Spent fuel management activities that continue to be performed in Italy are the storage in pools, the transport to reprocessing facilities located abroad or the dry storage.
+As indicated in Section D, the spent fuel still present in the national territory is stored in the pools of the individual facilities and partly in a specifically devoted wet storage facility.
+With the exception of the Elk River spent fuel in ITREC plant, the remaining fuel stored at Avogadro AFR will be transferred abroad as soon as a negotiation in progress with French authorities on the implementation of the existing agreement will be completed..